saileshdwivedy30/Auto-Log-Insights/README.md

 - Creates an <b>index pattern</b> in that space (required to see data in Kibana features).

 #### Login
+- User needs to login to receive a JWT token which can be used for future upload requests.
+- User can now upload logs and receive insight for those.

+#### Upload
+- Logs are uploaded via the “/upload” endpoint.
+- The log file is stored in S3 with a unique key (<username>/<log_id>.log).
+- Logs uploaded are sent to Redis message queue using the unique ID, allowing load balancing and async processing of jobs.

+#### Worker job:
+- Workers service listens to jobs from the queue
+- Then it fetches associated files from S3.
+- This is sent to Logstash that parses them, and stores structured parsed data in Elasticsearch.
+- The AI Service gets the parsed logs and sends the relevant parts to the AI service to generate insights.

+#### AI Service:
+- AI service consists of an open-source Llama3-8b model.
+- It is prompted to give an answer in the form “Analysis: <>, Fixes: <>”.
+- The AI Insight is added back to the corresponding document in Elasticsearch.

 ## Installation steps
 You require the following softwares: